Leodotpy/sd-pixel/README.md

 Or install via the extensions menu by searching for "Pixel".

-(Reboot the app completely if you run into issues loading the extension)
+(Restart the webui via the Extensions menu to load the extension.
+If you run into issues loading the extension, reboot the app completely)

 # Feature Comparison Examples